 I’d take any Red Rising moment from Virginia’s POV, to be honest.
 I would read a whole book of Virginia thoughts.
 I imagine she’s a fascinating, calculating and complex mind to be in.
-But if we’re getting specific here, I’d love to know what was going to her head when she was hiding out, on her own after the rest of her house was taken down at the Institute.
+But if we’re getting specific here, I’d love to know what was going through her head when she was hiding out, on her own after the rest of her house was taken down at the Institute.
 Was she thinking about her brother at all during the time she was alone?
 Did she have any sense of what he was really up to?
 And what went through her head when she came across Darrow after Cassius stabbed him.
 What was her take on him at that point of the story?
 Did she have any kind of plan for what she’d do after he was well?
 Or was she just winging it?
 (Virginia doesn’t seem like the wing-it type, so I’m guessing there was some kind of plan there, even if it was a loose one.)

 Darrow and Victra at the Academy

 I loved the way Golden Son opened.
-I don’t think it was a mistake to skip the end of Darrow’s time at the Academy and bring us further into the story when things were just about to get really good.
+I don’t think it was a mistake to skip to the end of Darrow’s time at the Academy and bring us further into the story when things were just about to get really good.
 But I do wish we could’ve seen the start of Darrow and Victra’s friendship.
 There’s a story there, I’m sure of it, even if it’s just a story of mostly one-sided flirtation and witty banter, I want to see it.
 Heck, I’d be satisfied with a single exchange between these two when they were first sizing each other up, (preferably from Victra’s perspective, because I want to live inside her head.)

 Fitchner’s First Impressions of Darrow